pism/pism/examples/mismip/README.md

 This directory contains scripts that can be used to run MISMIP experiments using PISM.
 To understand the intent of these experiments, please see the MISMIP website at http://homepages.ulb.ac.be/~fpattyn/mismip/, and download the intercomparison description PDF from that site.

 Older PISM versions included C++ code managing MISMIP experiments.
 With the addition of more sophisticated reporting code that old code became unnecessary.
-Here all MISMIP-specific code is in python scripts.
+Here all MISMIP-specific code is in Python scripts.

 Step by step instructions
 -------------------------